wp-cli/wp-cli/README.md

 WP-CLI
 ======

 [WP-CLI](https://wp-cli.org/) is the command-line interface for [WordPress](https://wordpress.org/).
-You can update plugins, configure multisite installs and much more, without using a web browser.
+You can update plugins, configure multisite installations and much more, without using a web browser.

 Ongoing maintenance is <a href="https://make.wordpress.org/cli/2017/04/03/new-co-maintainer-alain-thanks-2017-sponsors/#sponsors">made possible by</a>: